 The Globeville Landing Outfall (GLO) Project will upgrade the stormwater management infrastructure to meet a 100-year flood capacity and expand and redesign the Globeville Landing Park.
 For more information on the stormwater systems program, visit www.denvergov.org/plattetoparkhill.

 GLO allows the opportunity to make Globeville Landing Park a more desirable park for the community by:

-The construction for GLO will run through the Vasquez Boulevard/I-70 (VB/I-70) Superfund (land that has been contaminated) site.
+The construction for GLO will run through a portion of the VB/I-70 Superfund site.

-During construction, the City and County of Denver, with the Colorado Department of Public Health and Environment, and the U.S. Environmental Protection Agency will coordinate to monitor and minimize odors or impacts to air quality.
+During construction, the City and County of Denver, with CDPHE and EPA will coordinate to monitor and minimize odors or impacts to air quality.

 During construction, there are a few ways to stay connected to the GLO Project and to the Platte to Park Hill Program: